victronenergy/dynamic-ess/README.md

 When correctly deployed, these nodes do write (and read) from the dbus (using [node-red-contrib-victron](https://github.com/victronenergy/node-red-contrib-victron) nodes).
 The following services and paths are being written to:
-- `com.victronenergy.settings /Settings/CGwacs/AcPowerSetPoint` - the obvious one, for setting the grid setpoint.
-- `com.victronenergy.settings /Settings/CGwacs/OvervoltageFeedIn` - to enable or disable the "Grid feed-in".

-The _victron-idle-battery_ node uses:
-- `com.victronenergy.settings /Settings/CGwacs/BatteryLife/Schedule/Charge/0/*`  - to put the battery in "idle" mode.
+- `com.victronenergy.settings /Settings/DynamicESS/Mode` - The mode of Dynamic ESS will be set to 'auto'
-- `com.victronenergy.system /Dc/Battery/Soc` - for showing the state of charge.
-- `com.victronenergy.system /Control/ActiveSocLimit` - for showing the active SOC limit.
+- `com.victronenergy.settings /Settings/DynamicESS/Schedule/*/*` - Depending on the used example 1 or more schedules are written to, containing the desired Soc, AllowGridFeedin, Start and Duration.

 # Graphs